s5w95/Tap-Titans-2-Progress-Bot/README.md

  - checkBossFight: 0|1 (enable this in the late game, bot skipps actions while fighting with the boss)
  - hatchEggs 0|1
  - enableTapping 0|1

+ ##Credits
+ - JasonW96 Thanks for your epvp support and some improvements
+ - OthorWight Thanks for some ideas & fixes
+ - djo5296